web-scheme/web-scheme.github.io/docs/component-model.md

 (: x s32)

-;; Wasm's convenient choice to use S-expressions for the text representation ;; means we can use its type notations verbatim! :D (define (foo x y)
+;; Wasm's convenient choice to use S-expressions for the text representation ;; means we can use its own type notations verbatim
+;; and even apply Scheme macros to them to define new typing syntax.
+(define (foo x y)
   (+ x y))
 (: foo (func (param float64 s32) (result float64)))